jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.8.27 FlowLengthDiff

-Calculates the local maximum absolute difference in downslope flowpath length, useful in mapping drainage divides and ridges..
+Calculates the local maximum absolute difference in downslope flowpath length, useful in mapping drainage divides and ridges.

 *Parameters*: